Dan Boyle (ice hockey): Tampa Bay Lightning

-The next season, his fourth in Florida, Boyle was traded to the Tampa Bay Lightning in exchange for a 2003 fifth-round draft pick (Martin Tůma) on January 7, 2002.
+During the next season (his fourth in Florida), Boyle had fallen out of favour with coach Keenan and was traded to the Tampa Bay Lightning in exchange for a 2003 fifth-round draft pick (Martin Tůma) on January 7, 2002.
 After completing the season with 20 points in 41 games after coming over from the Panthers, he was re-signed to a one-year contract by the Lightning on August 6, 2002.

 Boyle recorded 13 goals and 53 points in his first full season with the Lightning in 2002–03 before helping the team to the 2004 Stanley Cup championship.
 Due to the 2004–05 NHL lockout, Boyle went overseas to play for Djurgårdens IF of the Swedish Elitserien.
 As NHL play resumed the next season, Boyle continued to produce with a 15-goal, 53-point season in 2005–06.
 He recorded his first career NHL hat-trick against the New York Rangers on December 23, 2006, adding an assist for a four-point game in a 4–3 win.
 The following season, Boyle elevated his game to career-high numbers of 20 goals, 43 assists and 63 points, good enough for Second team All-Star honours.

 Boyle suffered a major setback, however, in September 2007, injuring himself in a freak accident after a pre-season game when a skate slipped off a hook in his locker and hit him in the left wrist, severing three tendons.
 Boyle underwent initial wrist surgery on September 23; he attempted to return on October 29, but after playing his first four games of the 2007–08 season, Boyle underwent additional surgery on the injured wrist, missing another 36 games.
 He did not make a full comeback until January 24, 2008, scoring two goals in his return, and soon thereafter was re-signed to a six-year, $40 million contract extension on February 25.
 He completed his injury-shortened campaign with 25 points in 37 games.

+Despite having signed a six-year extension with the Lightning in February, Tampa Bay looked to trade Boyle soon after and threatened to put him on waivers, allowing any franchise to select Boyle for zero compensation to the team, if he did not waive his no-trade clause to accept a trade out of Tampa.
+The Atlanta Thrashers were the team with the top priority on the waiver wire and not wanting to be a member of the Thrashers, Boyle worked with the team to orchestrate a trade to one of his three top preferred destinations: the San Jose Sharks, the Philadelphia Flyers, and the Montreal Canadiens.